 She was the first instructor to train a Morgan Triple Crown Champion Saddle Seat Equitation rider (UPHA Challenge Cup, AMHA Gold Medal and World Champion Morgan Saddle Seat Equitation) which she did two years in a row in 1990 and 1991.
 Over 150 World Champion horses and riders adorn her accomplishments.

-Sandy has been a USEF Morgan R Judge for over 25 years, with assignments that have included six Morgan Grand Nationals, 11 American Royal UPHA National Championships including the USEF Medal finals and UPHA Challenge Cup finals, and many World Cup Trials.
+Sandy has been a USEF Morgan R Judge for over 25 years, with assignments that have included 8 Morgan Grand Nationals, 11 American Royal UPHA National Championships including the USEF Medal finals and UPHA Challenge Cup finals, and many World Cup Trials.
 She coached the winning “Team Morgan” riders against the South Africans in 2009 and judged the World Cup Saddle Seat Equitation Finals in South Africa in 2006.
 She has served as a judge in four different countries.
-Sandy will judge for the seventh time at the Morgan Grand Nationals in 2020, officiating in the hunter and western pleasure divisions.

 She is a popular clinician around the country and serves as the Show Manager for multiple Morgan shows throughout the year including the Indiana Spring Classic, Prairie State Classic, Route 66 Morgan Classic, Jubilee Regional Morgan Horse Show and the Buckeye Morgan Challenge Show.